199th Fighter Squadron: Air Defense mission

-The Very-Long-Range (VLR) F-47N was used for air defense patrols over the Islands and had a range which could extend its interception ability over a thousand miles from Hickam.
+The very long range F-47N was used for air defense patrols over the Islands and had a range which could extend its interception ability over a thousand miles from Hickam.
 The 199th was not federalized during the Korean War, however many of its members volunteered to serve.

 The 199th joined the jet age in 1954 when it finally retired its aging Thunderbolts for F-86E Sabre day fighters that were made available after serving in combat over the skies of Korea.
 The squadron stood runway alert as part of the air defense forces in Hawaii beginning in 1954, having alert pilots in the cockpit from 30 minutes before sunrise to 30 minutes after sunset each day.
 Beginning in 1958, the squadron received F-86L Sabre Interceptors which could be controlled by Ground Control Interceptor station radar and could operate 24/7/365 in all weather conditions.

-On 1 December 1960, the 199th was authorized to expand to a group level, and the 154th Fighter-Interceptor Group was established by the National Guard Bureau.
-The 199th FIS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 154th Headquarters, 154th Material Squadron (Maintenance), 154th Combat Support Squadron, and the 154th USAF Dispensary.
+On 1 December 1960, the 199th was authorized to expand to a group level, and the 154th Fighter Group was established.
+The 199th Fighter-Interceptor Squadron becoming the group's flying squadron.
+Other elements assigned into the group were the 154th headquarters, 154th Material Squadron (Maintenance), 154th Air Base Squadron, and the 154th USAF Dispensary.